Series: Degrassi aka: Degrassi The Next Generation

 Eli when Clare wants to stay over at his house (and implicitly, sleep with him) because her parents are divorcing.
 He turns her down, saying she's not ready to lose her virginity.
 And also to hide from her that his room is full of trash because he's a hoarder.

 When Ellie's father leaves for Iraq, her mother's alcoholism becomes out of control.
 She ignores Ellie, leaving her to fend for herself, and is emotionally abusive on the rare occasion when she is actually awake.
-Ellie moves in with Shawn for a while after her mother leaves the stove on before passing out, which causes a fire.
+Ellie moves in with Sean for a while after her mother leaves the stove on before passing out, which causes a fire.
 Unlike most abusive parents in the series, however, Mrs. Nash makes a commitment to change and sticks to it.

 K.C.'s parents are presented as abusive in season eight.
 Subverted when his mother goes to rehab and becomes a kind and responsible parent.